 14. Visit the white Vlychada Beach

-Apart from the famous black beach and the unique Red Beach there is one more colour that Santorini beaches cover: white!
-This is Vlychada beach and it is super impressive, as the geological formations of the rocks are very dramatic as the long beach unfolds in front of your eyes.
-Vlychada beach is also one of the most quiet and peaceful places of the island and probably ideal for beach reading.
-Apart from having an impressive beach, Vlychada is also a small fishing village with some really good fish tavernas and restaurants:
+Vlychada beach is also one of the quietest and peaceful places on the island and probably ideal for beach reading.
+Apart from having an impressive beach, Vlychada is also a small fishing village with some excellent fish tavernas and restaurants:

 - Vlychada on Google Maps: https://goo.gl/maps/wQ3wzGriz9k